ehmicky/log-process-errors/README.md

 # Contributing

 This project was made with ❤️.
-The simplest way to give back is by starring this project and sharing it online.
+The simplest way to give back is by starring and sharing it online.

-If you found a typo, please click on the page's `Edit` button (pencil icon) and submit a correction.
+If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and submit a correction.

-Pull requests are appreciated!
+If you would like to fix a bug or add a new feature, please check our [guidelines](CONTRIBUTING.md).
+Pull requests are welcome!

 # Code of conduct